Gemini CLI Notes

 Configuration Layers

-• User settings are in ~/.gemini/settings.json.
+- User settings are in

-• .env takes precedence over settings.json, whereas command-line arguments trump both.
-See the Appendix at the end of the post for a deeper dive into how Gemini CLI processes configuration layers.
+myproject/.gemini/.envfiles shadow~/.gemini/.env.
+You must specify all environment variables, even if you don’t want to change their user-level values. .envtakes precedence oversettings.json, whereas command-line arguments trump both.
+See the Appendix at the end of the post for a deeper dive into how Gemini CLI processes configuration layers.- In particular, the current working directory will affect which

 Authentication, Request Limits and Privacy

-• You will be prompted to pick an auth type the first time you launch Gemini CLI, or more generally any time "selectedAuthType" isn’t found in settings.json.
-You can also use the /auth REPL command to switch to a different auth type later.
+"selectedAuthType"setting determines how you authenticate with Google’s AI services:"oauth-personal"(personal Google account),"gemini-api-key” (AI Studio) or"vertex-ai"(Vertex AI). - You will be prompted to pick an auth type the first time you launch Gemini CLI, or more generally any time

-• The auth type determines the model request limits as well as what data Google collects.
+"selectedAuthType"isn’t found insettings.json.
+You can also use the/authREPL command to switch to a different auth type later. - The auth type determines the model request limits as well as what data Google collects.
 See the Terms of Service and Privacy Notice for details.
 Keep in mind that if you authenticate using your personal Google account or use the free Google AI tier, your code, prompts and responses will be used to train Google models.

-• Currently (as of August 2025), you get the most free Gemini 2.5 Pro requests this way: 60 per minute and 1,000 per day.
+"selectedAuthType"is set to"oauth-personal", you will need to log into your Google account via the browser.
+This will create~/.gemini/google_accounts.jsonand~/.gemini/oauth_creds.json.- Currently (as of August 2025), you get the most free Gemini 2.5 Pro requests this way: 60 per minute and 1,000 per day.

-• Currently (as of August 2025), the Free Tier rate limits for Gemini 2.5 Pro are 5 requests per minute and 100 requests per day.
+"selectedAuthType"is set to"gemini-api-key”, you will need toexport GEMINI_API_KEY="<Your Gemini API Key>"in e.g.~/.gemini/.env.
+You can obtain a Gemini API key here.- Currently (as of August 2025), the Free Tier rate limits for Gemini 2.5 Pro are 5 requests per minute and 100 requests per day.
 While this is considerably lower than what you get by authenticating using your personal Google account, token caching is available for this auth type.

-• To get 1,000 requests per day using the Free Tier, you would need to switch to Gemini 2.5 Flash Lite (Flash Lite is a version of Lite optimized for low-latency use cases; Lite is not a “reasoning model”, unlike Pro).
+- To get 1,000 requests per day using the Free Tier, you would need to switch to Gemini 2.5 Flash Lite (Flash Lite is a version of Lite optimized for low-latency use cases; Lite is not a “reasoning model”, unlike Pro).
 The lowest paid tier, Tier 1, gives you 150 requests per minute and 10,000 requests per day using Gemini 2.5 Pro.

-• Anonymized usage stats, such what tools and models are used, are collected by default.
-Add "usageStatisticsEnabled": false to ~/.gemini/settings.json” to opt out.
+- Anonymized usage stats, such what tools and models are used, are collected by default.
+Add

 Model Selection